Carnation

 💧 Water Requirements

-Watering FrequencyWhen soil surface is dry
+Watering FrequencyWhen top soil is dry

 Watering AmountDeep watering